MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/how-to-enter-physical-inventory-orders.md

 3. When the batch job completes, choose the **OK** button.

 You can run the batch job more than once.
-If there are already existing lines for the physical inventory order, the program will append the new lines at the end.
+If there are already existing lines for the physical inventory order, application will append the new lines at the end.

 For each physical inventory order, you can create one or more physical inventory recordings.
 There you can document the physical count.
 For more information, see [Create a Physical Inventory Recording](how-to-create-a-physical-inventory-recording.md).